dinesh-prabhu/react-cv-app/README.md

 # react-cv-app
-The Odin project's react CV application project
+Repository for The Odin Project's React CV Application Project